awong1900/RF430CL330H_Shield/README.md

 ```

 ## Start up:
-- connect Arduino 2560/UNO with NFC Tag
+1. Connect Arduino 2560/UNO with NFC Tag
-- make this library to arduino IDE
+1. Make this library to arduino IDE
-- use example to test your Tag
+1. Use example to write Tag
+1. Use NFC Reader read it

 ## Easy use with NDEF
 You can write a NDEF message, like this: